jaekim24/Stepping_Stone_Intrusion_Detection_Research/README.md

 ## STEPPING STONE INTRUSION DETECTION RESEARCH
+I was in charge of cleaning the data which are the packets captured by TCP dump.

 Created a chaff perturbation simulation algorithm in python to manipulate the TCP traffic to test if an intrusion detection algorithm is resistant to the changes.